 The first option under General is Status, which is set to Deactivated by default.
 In order to put your WordPress site into maintenance mode, you need to set it to ‘Activated’.

 If you want search engines to be able to see your website while it is in maintenance mode, then you need to set ‘Bypass for Search Bots’ option to Yes.
 If you have an established website, then we recommend setting this to Yes.

-WP Maintenance Mode allows you to have full access of your website during the maintenance mode.
-This means you can see the working website and login to your WordPress dashboard.
+WP Maintenance Mode allows you, the administrator, to have full access to your website during the maintenance mode.
+This means that you can see the working website and login to your WordPress dashboard.

-Other options on the page are self explanatory.
+Other options on the page are self-explanatory.
 Once you are satisfied with the settings, you need to click on the Save settings button to store your changes.

 Creating Your Own Splash Page for Maintenance Mode

 WP Maintenance Mode allows you to create beautiful landing pages to display during maintenance mode.
 To create your splash page, simply click on the Design tab on the plugin’s settings page.